oblac/jodd-site/content/doc/stringutil.md

 When parsing, splitting string into substrings is also a common task.
 `StringUtil` offers several split methods.

-`split(String src, String delimeter)` splits a string in several parts (tokens) that are separated by delimiter.
+`split(String src, String delimiter)` splits a string in several parts (tokens) that are separated by delimiter.
 Delimiter is **always** surrounded by two strings (tokens)!
 If there is no content between two delimiters, empty string will be returned for that token.
 Therefore, the length of the returned array will always be: #delimiters + 1.
-This method is much, much faster then regexp variant `String.split()` and just a bit faster then `StringTokenizer`.
+This method is much, much faster than regexp variant `String.split()` and just a bit faster than `StringTokenizer`.

 `splitc(String src, char d)` and `splitc(String src, String d)`splits a string in several parts (tokens) that are separated by delimiter